Using ChatGPT from OpenAI

 Choose the setup path that applies to you

-Use this option if you do not already have a ChatGPT or OpenAI account and need to join the UNC System Office workspace for the first time.
+Use this option if you do not already use ChatGPT and need to join the UNC System Office ChatGPT Edu workspace for the first time.

 Option 2: I already have a ChatGPT account

-Use this option if you already have a personal ChatGPT account and received an invitation to join the UNC System Office workspace.
+Use this option if you already have a personal ChatGPT account, existing chat history, or custom GPTs and received an invitation to join the UNC System Office workspace.

 Option 1: I am new to ChatGPT

-Start here if you are creating or accessing ChatGPT for the first time through the UNC System Office workspace.
+Start here if you are creating or accessing ChatGPT for the first time through the UNC System Office ChatGPT Edu workspace.

 New Account